-Users are not permitted to use or store high or medium risk, sensitive, or regulated data of any sort (e.g., HIPAA data, PHI, or PII) at any time on any YCRC facilities other than those explicitly designated for such data.
-Regardless of the sensitivity/risk classification of the data, users are not permitted to use or store, on any YCRC facility, data that are covered by a data use agreement (DUA) unless the DUA has been approved by the Office of Sponsored Projects, and the YCRC has been informed of and agreed to meet all applicable computing-related requirements of the DUA, including, but not limited to, requirements for data encryption, access control, auditing, and special actions to be taken upon removal of the data.
-Users who expect to start a project that involves use of YCRC facilities for sensitive data or data subject to a DUA, or who are applying for external funding for such a project, should consult with YCRC early in the planning process.
-PIs of such projects are responsible for informing YCRC which users are authorized to access which sensitive data, and also for notifying YCRC when there are changes to the list of authorized users.
+Regardless of the sensitivity/risk classification of the data, users are prohibited to use or store, on any YCRC facility, data covered by a data use agreement (DUA) unless the DUA has been approved by the Office of Sponsored Projects and reviewed by YCRC.
+A copy of the

+DUA must be provided to the YCRC and, as early as possible in the process and before storing any covered data on any YCRC facility, the YCRC must be informed of and agree to meet all applicable computing-related requirements of the DUA, including, but not limited to, requirements for data encryption, access control, auditing, and special actions to be taken upon removal of the data.
+Users who expect to start a project that involves the use of YCRC facilities for sensitive data or data subject to a DUA, or who are applying for external funding for such a project, should consult with YCRC early in the planning process.
+PIs of such projects are responsible for informing YCRC when there are changes to the list of authorized users.